Strategic Public Law Clinic

 - Examining the impact of the Legal Aid Means Test on disabled people’s access to specialist legal advice

-- Following a judicial review of exclusion of children of migrant families from the right to free nursery education for 2 year olds, we developed an engagement strategy to ensure that this agreement is implemented effectively across local authorities
+- Following a judicial review relating to exclusion of children of migrant families from the right to free nursery education for 2 year olds, the team developed a strategy to ensure that the agreement is implemented effectively across local authorities.

 - Investigating the quality of healthcare services provided to detainees in immigration removal centres.
 This project ongoing and will continue into the new academic year

 I must say thanks to everyone here.
 This whole piece of work makes me feel very proud.
 It really is fantastic that the law centre is in a place where we can take on the initial piece of litigation and then complete a piece of work that brings that legal victory into the real world in order to amplify its effect.
 Brilliant.- Michael Bates, Head of Services CELC Birmingham.
 Accessing student finance project